Cameron Norrie: 2022: Wimbledon semifinal, Top 10

-At Wimbledon he reached the fourth round in a Grand Slam for the first time in his career, by beating Steve Johnson in three sets.
+At Wimbledon he defeated Spaniards Pablo Andújar and Jaume Munar before reaching the fourth round in a major for the first time in his career, by beating Steve Johnson in three sets.
 Another three set win, over Tommy Paul, saw him through to the quarterfinals, after which he secured a place in the semifinals by defeating David Goffin in five sets.
-He lost to the top seed and eventual champion Novak Djokovic in four sets in the semifinals after being a set up.
+He lost to the top seed and eventual champion Novak Djokovic in four sets after being a set up.